ripe-tech/ripe-vendors-example/README.md

 - Run `npm install`
 - Find and replace the word `example` in the whole project by the brand name in lowercase.
 Ex: `swear`
 - Find and replace the word `Example` in the whole project by the brand name capitalized.
 Ex: `Swear`
+- Rename all the files that have `example` to the brand's name
 - Run `npm link`

 **In `ripe-white`**